tzeikob/javascript-patterns/foundational/callback/readme.md

 ### Callback in a synchronous operation

-In a synchronous operation, the callback pattern should be implemented like so.
+In a synchronous `operation` given an `input` and a `callback` function, the first thing is to start executing the business logic and once we have the `result` we invoke the `callback` given that value.

 ```javascript
 function operation (input, callback) {